Fleio Docker deployment notes¶

 curl -s -o install https://fleio.com/install && \ sudo \ FLEIO_LICENSE_ID="aioe3d3dd300wooq" \ FLEIO_LICENSE_KEY="CKOJE93JDCOSJDKWLJDWKDCENJ3OJDCWEKD3ICKWHCDEJCEKCKJCEKCIEH=" \ FLEIO_FRONTEND_URL="https://fleiourl.com" \ FLEIO_TIMEZONE="UTC" \ FLEIO_SSL_OPTION="own_ssl" \ FLEIO_ADMIN_EMAIL="firstname.lastname@example.org" \ FLEIO_ADMIN_PASSWORD="ZE_PASSWORD" \ FLEIO_ADMIN_FIRSTNAME="John" \ FLEIO_ADMIN_LASTNAME="Doe" \ bash install

 Install Fleio with a Let’s Encrypt SSL certificate.
-The certificate issuing will succeed only if the domain is pointing
+The certificate issuing will only succeed if the domain is pointing

 to the IP address on the local machine.
 If the Let’s Encrypt certificate validation fails, the install will fall back to